J-Afzal/Lane-and-Object-Detection/README.md

 ## Development Setup

-For development a few extra tools are needed to check for linting issues locally.
-For this clone the repo with the [`Linters`](https://github.com/J-Afzal/Linters) and [`OpenCV`](https://github.com/opencv/opencv) submodules:
+For development a few extra tools are needed to check for linting issues locally which include the [`Linters`](https://github.com/J-Afzal/Linters) and [`OpenCV`](https://github.com/opencv/opencv) submodules:

 ```text